Sruthin86/apache-nutch-tutorial/README.md

 ### Glossary
 * **Seed**: List of url's that are ready to be fetched and indexed
 * **Inject**: Reads the list of url's from the seed file and add them to the list of pages to be crawled.
-This list is updated with additional metadata in the next steps of the lifecycle
+This list is updated with additional metadata in the next steps of the lifecycle.
 * **Generate**: Reads the list of injected url's and creates segments based on the eligibility of a page/url.
 * **Segment**: Segment is a partition created, which contains the fetch list, content, and the parsed content.
 The content in segment varies at different stages of the lifecycle.
-I
-* **Fetch**: Reads the fetch list from the segments and requests the content for each of the url's in the list
+* **Fetch**: Reads the fetch list from the segments and requests the content for each of the url's in the list.
 * **Parse**: Processes the content fetched and primes it for indexing into Solr.
-This step includes identifying the title, page url, page body from the fetched content.
+This step includes identifying the title, page url, and page body from the fetched content.
 * **Index**: Indexes data into a Lucene based search.
-* **Lucene**: A java based full-text indexing and searching software
+* **Lucene**: A java based full-text indexing and searching software.
 * **Solr**: A wrapper around Lucene providing a GUI and adding the ability to configure indexing and searching.

 ### Technical Documentation